CMLL Super Viernes (February 2012): Event

 The second match centered on CMLL's female division, especially on the developing rivalry between La Amapola and Estrellita.
 For this show Amapola teamed up with Las Ladies de Polanco (Princesa Blanca and Princesa Sujei) while Estrellita had back up in the form of the rookie Dalys la Caribeña and the veteran Lady Apache.
-The two teams each won a fall, forcing the match to go to the full three falls and in the en La Amapola used the ring rope for illegal leverage to pin Estrellita to win the match.
+The two teams each won a fall, forcing the match to go to the full three falls and in the end La Amapola used the ring rope for illegal leverage to pin Estrellita to win the match.